-So the Prime Number Theorem is a relatively weak statement of the fact that an integer has equal probability of having an odd number or an even number of distinct prime factors
+So the prime number theorem is a relatively weak statement of the fact that an integer has equal probability of having an odd number or an even number of distinct prime factors

-The Prime Number Theorem was first proved independently by de la Vallée Poussin (see Section 12.4) and Hadamard (see Section 12.3) around 1896, although Chebyshev came close in 1852 (see Section 12.1).
+The prime number theorem was first proved independently by de la Vallée Poussin (see Section 12.4) and Hadamard (see Section 12.3) around 1896, although Chebyshev came close in 1852 (see Section 12.1).
 The first and easiest proofs are analytic and exploit the rich connections between number theory and complex analysis.
-It has resisted trivialization and no really easy proof is known.
-This is especially true for the so called elementary proofs which use little or no complex analysis, just considerable ingenuity and dexterity.
+It has resisted trivialization, and no really easy proof is known.
+This is especially true for the so-called elementary proofs, which use little or no complex analysis, just considerable ingenuity and dexterity.
 The primes arise sporadically and, apparently, relatively randomly, at least in the sense that there is no easy way to find a large prime number with no obvious congruences.
-So even the amount of structure implied by the Prime Number Theorem is initially surprising.
+So even the amount of structure implied by the prime number theorem is initially surprising.

-Included in the original papers are a variety of proofs of the Prime Number Theorem.
+Included in the original papers in Part II are a variety of proofs of the prime number theorem.
 Korevaar's expository paper (see Section 12.16) is perhaps the most accessible of these.
-We focus on the Prime Number Theorem for its intrinsic interest but also because it represents a high point in the quest for resolution of the Riemann Hypothesis.
-Now that we have some notion of what the Riemann Hypothesis is, we can move on to the precise analytic formulation.
+We focus on the prime number theorem not only for its intrinsic interest, but also because it represents a high point in the quest for resolution of the Riemann hypothesis.
+Now that we have some notion of what the Riemann hypothesis is, we can move on to the precise analytic formulation.

 The mathematician's patterns, like the painter's or the poet's, must be beautiful; the ideas, like the colours or the words must fit together in a harmonious way.
-Beauty is the first test: there is no permanent place in this world for ugly mathematics [59].
+Beauty is the first test: there is no permanent place in this world for ugly mathematics [64].

-G. H. Hardy, 1967
+G. H. Hardy, 1940